firasmidani/phenotypic-characterization/README.md

 ## How to run AMiGA and pass arguments via the command line

-See readme_metadata_and_parameters.pdf for information on how to format your input data and more details on the different parameters that AMiGA accepts.
+See instructions.pdf for information on how to format your input data and more details on the different parameters that AMiGA accepts.

 Call ```amiga.py``` with python and provide the only required argument of input (```-i``` or ```--input```) that points to the working directory